Start page

 Figure 7.
 The graphical model of the Finno-Ugric language relationship.

-The corresponding territory for this model was found in Eastern Europe within the Volga-Don-Interfluvial area and in the Oka river's basin, where, according to the traditional opinion, the habitats of Finno-Ugric peoples was once situated, although the Finno-Ugric Urheimat is considered to be near the Urals (see the map on figure 8).
+The corresponding territory for this model was found in Eastern Europe within the Volga-Don-Interfluvial area and in the Oka River's basin, where, according to the traditional opinion, the habitats of Finno-Ugric peoples were once situated, although the Finno-Ugric Urheimat is considered to be near the Urals (see the map on figure 8).

 The areas of formation of distinct languages are mainly limited by large rivers.
 The area of the Finns lies between the Oka and Klyazma Rivers.
 To the west of them, between the Moscow River and the Oka to the Ugra River, was the area of the Veps, and the Estonians dwelled north of the Finns and the Veps between the Upper Volga, Upper Moskva River, and upper Klyazma River.
 Two rivers with the same name Nerl separated the Estonia area from the area of the Lapps, which was limited from the north and east by the Volga, and from the south by the Lower Klyazma.
 To the south-east of the Lapps, the Komi language formation area was located; this area in the west was bounded by the Oka River, in the north by the Volga, in the east by the Sura River, and in the south by the Moksha and Alatyr Rivers.
 The area of the Mansi was between the Volga and Sura Rivers on both banks of the Sviyaga River.
 The Moksha, Sura, and Alatyr Rivers limited a small area of the Khanty, and the Udmurts inhabited the area along both banks of the Vorona River between the Moksha, Tsna, and Khoper Rivers.
 The Magyar area was almost entirely limited by the Khoper and the Medveditsa Rivers, and the Mari area – by the Don, Voronezh, and the low Khoper rivers.
 Finally, the Mordvins inhabited a quadrilateral, bounded in the west and north of the Oka, in the east by the upper Don, and in the south by the Sosna River.